laur196/Media-advertising-performance-optimization-November-2023--April-2024-/README.md

 ![image](Sales Performance Gap Analysis and Discount Strategy Optimization.JPG)
 ![image](Sales Performance Gap Analysis and Discount Strategy Optimization II.JPG)

-Sales Performance Gap Analysis and Discount Strategy Optimization.pdf
+<a href="Sales Performance Gap Analysis and Discount Strategy Optimization.pdf">Download the full report here</a>

 ##Investment Efficiency and Market Dynamics in the Global Unicorn Community: An Analysis of ROI Patterns and Industry Performance (2012-2022)
 *…investigating how investment is efficient across sectors and what geographic region play a vital role in unicorn community.*